Construction in South Yarra

 We recognise that the local community places great importance on Fawkner Park and its facilities including the tennis courts and childcare centre.

-As part of these considerations, a section of Fawkner Park or land in the vicinity of the proposed Domain Station location could be temporarily used as a support site and staging area for the project's Tunnel Boring Machines.
+As part of these considerations, a section of Fawkner Park or land in the vicinity of the Anzac Station location could be temporarily used as a support site and staging area for the project's Tunnel Boring Machines.

 What disruption will be experienced on Domain Road, Toorak Road and elsewhere?

-It is proposed that the construction of Domain Station will be staged to reduce impacts on the road and tram network while protecting and maintaining access to nearby buildings and facilities.
+Construction of Anzac Station will be staged to reduce impacts on the road and tram network while protecting and maintaining access to nearby buildings and facilities.

-It is expected that Domain Road, near St Kilda Road, will be temporarily closed for an extended period while the Domain station box is excavated.
+Domain Road has been temporarily closed near St Kilda Road for an extended period while the station box is excavated.

-Trams will keep running along St Kilda Road as much as possible while the new Domain Station is constructed.
-Staged closures of St Kilda Road will enable excavation of the Domain station box while tram and traffic flow is maintained, albeit traffic lanes are likely to be reduced and works could involve temporary diversions for all road users including drivers, pedestrians and cyclists.
+Trams will keep running along St Kilda Road as much as possible while the new Anzac Station is constructed.
+Staged closures of St Kilda Road will enable excavation of the station box while tram and traffic flow is maintained.
+Traffic lanes are likely to be reduced and works could involve temporary diversions for all road users including drivers, pedestrians and cyclists.

 What about a connection to South Yarra Station from the eastern tunnel entrance?